Wasps stars 'bawled eyes out' over administration

 The "raw emotions" of the crisis at Wasps could be seen in the tears of their players when they were told of mass redundancies at the club, says the administrator who delivered the news.

-A total of 167 staff and players have lost their jobs, with Wasps also relegated from the Premiership.
+A total of 167 staff and players have lost their jobs, while Wasps will also be relegated from the Premiership.

 Administrator Andrew Sheridan said it was "pretty tough" news to break.